Premises Liability: Negligent Security

 - At a private home in a rural area, a property owner knows that someone has been breaking into cars.
 The property owner’s guests regularly park in an area off to the side of the house that’s unsecured and poorly lit.
 She thinks about installing a high gate and lighting to deter thefts on her property.
 However, she fails to do so, and one of her guests returns to his car in the midst of a theft.
 The thief assaults the guest and flees, and the guest sustains serious injuries.

 Contact a Naperville Premises Liability Attorney

 Each of the cases presented above represent scenarios in which the injury victims may be able to file negligent security claims.
 However, these cases vary widely in circumstance.
 Each situation is different, and it’s important to have an experienced Aurora premises liability attorney take a look at the details of your case.
-Contact Woodruff Johnson & Evans today.
+Contact Woodruff Johnson & Evans Law Offices today.